-TCU Adolescent Screening and Assessment Package (TCU-ASAP)
+TCU ADOLESCENT SCREENING AND ASSESSMENT PACKAGE (TCU-ASAP)

-The TCU Adolescent Screening and Assessment Package (TCU-ASAP; D. Knight et al., in press) includes a collection of assessments that have demonstrated good reliability and validity in adult treatment populations and been adapted for use in adolescent treatment settings: the TCU RISK form (client demographics, criminal involvement), the TCU Drug Screen II, the TCU Client Evaluation of Self and Treatment CEST, and the TCU Criminal Thinking Scales (CTS).
+The TCU Adolescent Screening and Assessment Package (TCU-ASAP; D. Knight et al., 2014) includes a collection of assessments that have demonstrated good reliability and validity in adult treatment populations and been adapted for use in adolescent treatment settings: the TCU RISK form (client demographics, criminal involvement), the TCU Drug Screen II, the TCU Client Evaluation of Self and Treatment CEST, and the TCU Criminal Thinking Scales (CTS).
 Minor modifications were made to some items to simplify language and some references to work or employment were replaced with references to school.
 Additional instruments include the TCU Family Friends and Self (FFS) form.
 To more fully understand judgment and decision-making processes among youth in substance abuse treatment, existing scales measuring criminal thinking were modified and new scales addressing general thinking and thoughts about drug use norms and expectancies were created (THK forms).
 Psychometric analyses indicate good reliability.
-The Adolescent Screening and Assessment Package including forms and scoring guides are available.
+The Adolescent Screening and Assessment Package including forms and scoring guides are available at ibr.tcu.edu.

-Segment 1: TRIP Effectiveness
+SEGMENT 1: TRIP EFFECTIVENESS

 The effectiveness of the core components of TRIP, including TCU Mapping-Enhanced Counseling and the Downward Spiral Game, has been established with older and younger adult populations.
-Formal adaptations to these materials for adolescents have been made as a part of this project.
+Formal adaptations to these materials for adolescents have been made a part of this project.